To the Members

 The Company has received necessary declaration from each Independent Director of theCompany under Section 149(7) of the Companies Act 2013 and Regulation 16 of the SEBI(LODR) Regulations 2015 that the Independent Directors of the Company meet the criteriaof their Independence laid down in Section 149(6).
 During the year under review theIndependent Directors met on February 13 2019 without the presence of Non-IndependentDirectors and members of the Management.

 Composition of Audit Committee

 The Company has a vigil mechanism named "Whistle Blower Policy" to deal withgenuine concerns if any raised by the Directors / Employees.
 The details of the WhistleBlower Policy are explained in the Corporate Governance Report and also posted on theCompany's website www.hckotharigroup.com/kscl.

 Prevention of Insider Trading

-The Company has adopted a Code for Prevention of Insider Trading with a view to regulatetrading in securities by the Directors and designated employees of the Company.
-The Coderequires pre-clearance for dealing in the Company's shares and prohibits thepurchase or sale of Company's shares by the Directors and the designated employees whilein possession of unpublished price sensitive information in relation to the Company and during the periodwhen the Trading Window is closed.
-The Board is responsible forimplementation of the Code.
+The Company has adopted a Code of Prevention of Insider Trading with a view to regulatetrading in securities by the Directors and the Designated Persons of the Company.
+The Coderequires pre-clearance for dealing in the Company's shares and prohibits the purchase orsale of Company shares by the Directors and the Designated Persons while in possession ofunpublished price sensitive information in relation to the Company and during the periodwhen the Trading Window is closed.
 All the Directors and the designated employees haveconfirmed compliance with the Code.

-Director's Responsibility Statement
+Directors' Responsibility Statement